eejlny/gemm_spmm/README.md

 Hardware accelerator for matrix multiplication in dense and pruned networks

-# The GEMM and SPMM folders
+# The GEMM and SPMM(_DATAFLOW) folders

-contain the source code for the paper targetting a baremetal zedboard platform.
+contain the source code for the paper targetting a baremetal zedboard platform.The dataflow version organizes the dataflow pragma in a different position that seems to yield better performance on the matrix computation.

 Jose Nunez-Yanez, Mohammad Hosseinabady, Sparse and dense matrix multiplication hardware for heterogeneous multi-precision neural networks,Array,Volume 12, 2021,ISSN 2590-0056